-Several mass torts involving personal injury have been largely or fully resolved in recent years: for example, the Fen-Phen diet supplement litigation was resolved in 2000; a settlement of the tobacco claims involving the 50 states was reached in 1998; claims for harm due to breast implants were resolved in 1994; the Dalkon Shield (intrauterine contraceptive device) litigation was settled in 1988, and the Agent Orange litigation was settled in 1984.
-Along with asbestos, a number of other mass torts are still in litigation, including claims of harm due to lead exposure, firearms, and fast food, and individual claims involving harm from tobacco.
+Several mass torts involving personal injury have been largely or fully resolved in recent years: for example, the Fen-Phen diet supplement litigation was resolved in 2000; a settlement of the tobacco claims involving the 50 states was reached in 1998; claims for harm due to breast implants were resolved in 1994; the Dalkon Shield (intrauterine contraceptive device) litigation was settled in 1988; and the Agent Orange litigation was settled in 1984.
+Along with asbestos, a number of other mass torts are still in litigation, including claims of harm due to lead exposure, firearms, fast food and individual claims involving harm from tobacco.
 Table 2 gives some characteristics of asbestos and other mass torts involving personal injury.
-In this section I consider how asbestos differs from other mass torts and how asbestos litigation might be resolved.
+In this section, I consider how asbestos differs from other mass torts and whether these differences offer some guidance as to how asbestos litigation might be resolved.